 Michael Dell Net Worth

-Michael Dell Net Worth and Salary: Michael Dell is an American business executive and technology entrepreneur who has a net worth of $30 billion.
+Michael Dell is an American business executive and technology entrepreneur who has a net worth of $52 billion.
 Dell dropped out of college and abandoned his unfinished medical degree to start a computer repair business that would prove to be extremely profitable.
-This $1,000 venture eventually grew into Dell, Inc.
+This $1,000 venture eventually grew into Dell, Inc. Today Dell is a publicly traded company that generates over $90 billion per year in revenue.
+Michael owns approximately 50% of Dell as of this writing.

 Michael continues to serve as the CEO and Chairman, and Founder of Dell Technologies, which is one of the largest computer infrastructure companies in the world.